citp/privacy-policy-historical/e/et/eto/etonline.com.md

 ##### Legal Protections and Law Enforcement

 We may disclose information about our users, including your personal information, in the event we are required to respond to subpoenas, court orders, legal process or other valid law enforcement measures; to comply with a legal obligation; at the request of governmental authorities conducting an investigation; to verify or enforce compliance with the policies governing the Web Sites and applicable laws; or to protect the legal rights, interests, or safety of the Web Sites, our users or others.
-We may also use IP addresses to identify users, and may do so in cooperation with copyright owners, internet service providers or law enforcement agencies in our discretion.
+We may also use Device Identifiers to identify users, and may do so in cooperation with copyright owners, internet service providers or law enforcement agencies in our discretion.
 Such disclosures may be carried out without notice to you.

 #### CORRECTING/UPDATING PERSONAL INFORMATION

 Return to Top

-The Web Sites may contain web pages through which you can change your e-mail subscriptions or correct or update the personal information you have provided to us through registration with one or more of the Web Sites.
-With regard to e-mail subscriptions, you also may cancel or modify your e-mail subscriptions by following the instructions contained within an e-mail.
+The Web Sites may contain web pages through which you can change your subscriptions or correct or update the personal information you have provided to us through registration with one or more of the Web Sites.
+With regard to subscriptions, you also may cancel (or modify if applicable) your subscriptions by following the instructions provided to you in applicable communications regarding such subscriptions.

 #### CHAT ROOMS, FORUMS, AND MESSAGE BOARDS